Fibre to the Premises (FTTP) installation

 Please note: there may be a short interruption to your telephone service during this work.
 Also, if you have an alarm on your phone line, please let your provider know that your line may go down for a few minutes, which could trigger a false alarm on any security system linked to your telephone line.

 Your ISP will inform you if you need to be present for this visit, but the engineer must be able to access to exterior of the premises.
-There may be the necessity for two engineer appointments, but your ISP will make you aware of this if it is the case.
+It may be necessary for two engineer appointments, but your ISP will notify you if this is the case.